Infrastructure Management database and operating system issues

 Size of the Oracle data file

-If you are using Infrastructure Management on Oracle, and the size of the data file exceeds 3 MB, the following error message is written to the proactivenet.log file:
+If you are using Infrastructure Management on Oracle, and if Oracle runs out of free space, the following error message is written to the TrueSight.log file:

 ORA-01653: unable to extend table PROACT.AUTODISCOVERY_ERRORS by 8 in tablespace NGP_TS